 While often used as a metaphor for peace, the reality of dancing, dance-making, and scholarship surrounding dance is often one of conflict.
 Yet, as a venue for interaction, friction, and potential energy, conflict can be as creative as it is destructive.
 Calling out to delegates across the globe, we are convening to discuss the ubiquity and necessity of conflict within and around dance.
 We ask: How has dance served as a vehicle for reconciliation?
 What are the conflicts within dance studies?
 How has choreography represented, exposed, or challenged practices of violence and war?
 Are there means of reconciling or using these conflicts productively that are informed by dance practice?
-See the Call for Proposals for further details.

 About the University of Malta Department of Dance Studies

 Founded in 2010, the Department of Dance Studies provides institutional support and theoretical undergirding for Malta’s long-standing passion for dance.
 With a harmonized engagement with practice and theory, the program prepares students for careers in dance, choreography, dance education, cultural management, and university positions.
 The 3-year Bachelor’s degree (Honours) hosts students from Malta, the EU, and around the world, and provides training in modern and contemporary dance and choreographic techniques, dance and technology, dance science, dance education, and an international third-year tour.
 Master’s degrees offer further opportunities in Practice as Research and deeper engagement with critical theory.
 The Department has ongoing exchange with leading researchers, choreographers, dancers, and partner-universities across the world.